Starting a Hedge Fund in Singapore

 This article overviews the industry, outlining the licensing requirements, regulations, taxation and incentives and explains why starting a hedge fund in Singapore is the right move.

 What Is A Hedge Fund?

-The Singapore Code on Collective Investment Schemes (issued under the Securities and Futures Act 2001 and administered by the Monetary Authority of Singapore (MAS)) defines hedge funds in the following way:
+The Singapore Code on Collective Investment Schemes (issued under the Securities and Futures Act 2001 and administered by the MAS) defines hedge funds in the following way:

 There are different characteristics and investment strategies that define hedge funds.
-In general, a hedge fund seeks to deliver an “absolute” return independent of the directional move of equity, fixed income or cash markets.
-In considering whether a fund falls within these guidelines, MAS (Monetary Authority of Singapore) would consider, but not restricted to the following factors:
+A hedge fund generally seeks to deliver an “absolute” return independent of the directional move of equity, fixed income or cash markets.
+In considering whether a fund falls within these guidelines, MAS would consider, but not restricted to, the following factors:

 - Strategies that use leverage, short-selling, arbitrage, derivatives and

 - Investment in non-mainstream asset classes (investments other than listed equities, bonds and cash)

 Based on the domicile, hedge funds are classified as:

 - Foreign (Offshore) funds